From Vegan to Full Fat, this Savory Soup Can be Made Exactly How You Like It!

 1 stalk of celery, minced

-1 lb. fresh mushrooms of choice, diced
+1 lb. fresh mushrooms of choice, wild if possible, diced

 1 bay leaf